python/cpython/Doc/library/asyncio-task.rst

 generator object, which doesn't do anything until you iterate over it.
-In the case of a coroutine object, there are two basic ways to start it running: call ``yield from coroutine`` from another coroutine (assuming the other coroutine is already running!), or convert it to a :class:`Task`.
+In the case of a coroutine object, there are two basic ways to start it running: call ``yield from coroutine`` from another coroutine (assuming the other coroutine is already running!), or schedule its execution using the :meth:`BaseEventLoop.create_task` method.

 Coroutines (and tasks) can only run when the event loop is running.